 • Provides more in terms of coverage as opposed to support.

 |Traditional, with straps.||Longline bralette.||• Extends down the back|

 These are just some of the main styles of dresses and bras that are reported to work well.

 However, there will always be styles that mean wearing a bra just does not work, no matter what you try or do.

 In this instance, you should consider going bare.

 Dresses that are tighter or naturally have more support are such examples.

-In this instance however you may want to consider applying some non-adhesive nipple covers to make sure there is no risk on the special day!
+In this instance, however, you may want to consider applying some non-adhesive nipple covers to make sure there is no risk on a special day!

 Do You Need A Bra With A Corset Wedding Dress?